Friday Recap: Up and Down Edition

 Rounding out this week’s Twitter news, Zane DeFazio at We Build Pages shared a clever new way to post stories from Google Reader to Twitter (it beats trying to levitate them from one location to other, although I hear it can be done) and Digital Biographer shared the most amusing tweets of 2008.

 The beginning of one year means lots of lists and info about the last year.
 Tamar Weinberg meticulously rounded up her favorite blog posts of the year.
-Traffikd collected 35 Internet marketing blogs worth your attention — and we made the list so you know it’s good.
+Traffikd collected 35 Digital marketing blogs worth your attention — and we made the list so you know it’s good.
 Lee Odden looked to the future with social media search engines that can be of great help in brand monitoring.
 And I recalled years past when I ran across the Dial Up Kid.
 You’ll want to take your headphones off for that one.

 PETA started the year off on the crazy foot with their campaign to rename fish kittens of the sea.
 Huh?
 An effort like that is about as likely to succeed as a group of hardcore bikers rescuing itty-bitty fur balls.
 Wait a minute…